×

 According to Martin Lewis, funeral plans are at their best when you can pay for everything in one go, i.e., if you already have the cash you need to make the purchase.
 Paying in instalments over the longer term can become less and less cost-effective for you.
 With that said, many providers, like Aura, offer the option to pay over 12–24 months at no extra cost.
 It’s normally only over longer periods, where the plan is purchased via a credit agreement, that interest or admin fees begin to be charged per payment.

 Perhaps the greatest benefit available through a prepaid funeral plan is that, because of the fact it will all have been organised and paid for in advance, your family will not need to stump up for extra costs when the time comes.
-It’s hard enough at the best of times to deal with grief, but having the added complication of needing to pay for a funeral at short notice can make it a lot worse.
+It’s hard enough at the best of times to deal with grief, but having the added complication of needing to figure out how to pay for funeral expenses at short notice can make it a lot worse.
+In fact, many parents choose to set up funeral cover for parents early, so their children never have to worry about finances when the time comes.

 For this reason, it’s really important to set out, ahead of time, your end-of-life wishes.
 You might want to consider starting a funeral preplanning checklist in order to make this process a bit easier.
 All of this preparation can go towards making life easier for your family when you’re no longer here.